-In addition, pursuant to certain tail provisions in an engagement agreement, dated October 11, 2022, we had entered into with Laidlaw & Company (UK) Ltd. ("Laidlaw"), we issued to Laidlaw warrants to purchase an aggregate of 393,638 shares of common stock in connection with the transactions noted above.
+Pursuant to certain engagement agreements, dated October 11, 2022, February 24, 2023 and July 26, 2023, the Company had entered into with Laidlaw & Company (UK) Ltd. ("Laidlaw"), the Company issued to Laidlaw in connection with the 2023 PIPEs, warrants to purchase an aggregate of 77,405 shares of common stock at an average exercise price of \$7.85 per share.
+The Laidlaw warrants become exercisable six months after the date of issuance and will expire five and one-half years following the date of issuance.